Install

 Basic Columns

-This checkbox includes basic order information, such as internal Shopify Order ID, Order Name, Tags, Total amounts, various Orders statuses, and others.
+Basic Columns group includes basic order information, such as internal Shopify Order ID, Order Name, Tags, Total amounts, various Order statuses, and others.

 Customers